Effective Use of Rewards: Avoiding the Pitfalls

 · Give the reward soon after the desired behavior happens:

-• For a child that submits a homework assignment, you might give extra screen minutes right away.
+For a child who submits a homework assignment, you might give extra screen minutes right away.

-• For a child that stays in bed all night, you might have a small prize sitting out in the morning.
+For a child who stays in bed all night, you might have a small prize sitting out in the morning.

 · Vague behavior targets